Enrolments

 Priority is given to children who are eligible to attend school the following year (must turn 4 by 31 July in the year they are at preschool).

-Richmond Preschool follows guidelines set by DEC and gives equal priority of access to:
+Richmond Preschool follows guidelines set by NSW Department of Education and gives equal priority of access to:

 • children who are at least 4 years old on or before 31 July in that preschool year and not enrolled or registered at a school